Step 1. Pick your categories

 If you change your mind you’ll have the opportunity to change categories in week 3.

 Desire a shapely waist or an envious six pack?
+Know how important strong abs are to overall fitness, posture and great backs?
 Then choose this as one of your categories.
-Also a goody for people that want to focus on their pelvic floor strength.
+Includes pelvic floor strength goals and those wanting to recover post any abdominal surgery.

 Feel up for climbing 20 mountain peaks in 20 weeks?
 Kayaking the Abel Tasman?
 May be jump out of planes and off buildings and bridges?
 This category is for entrants who are keen to embark on unusual and exciting or daring experiences.